 Include a target of at least 5 percent for programs targeted to low income customers; and,

-7. Include an analysis of nonenergy benefits.The utility shall provide an opportunity for commission staff and stakeholder review and input in the planning stages of the potential study including review of assumptions, and methodology, and nonenergy benefits in advance of the performance of the study.
+7. Include an analysis of nonenergy benefits.

+.

-(3) Applications for Approval of Electric Utility DemandSide Programs or Program Plans.
+(4) Applications for Approval of Electric Utility DemandSide Programs or Program Plans.
 Pursuant to the provisions of this rule, 4 CSR 2402.060, and section 393.1075, RSMo, an electric utility may file an application with the commission for approval of demandside programs or program plans.